visika/tesi-magistrale/thesis.typ

 // Qui iniziano i contenuti della tesi
 #set heading(numbering: "1.1")
+#set par(justify: true)
+#set math.equation(numbering: "(1)")

 = Introduction

+#box(
+  stroke: 2pt + red,
+  inset: 1mm,
+  [
+    // TODO Riprendi introduzione dall'articolo introduttivo di MACE *From MACE*:
+    Machine-learned force fields have transformed the atomistic modelling of materials by enabling simulations of _ab initio_ quality on unprecedented time and length scales.
+    However, they are currently limited by:
+    1. the significant computational and human effort that must go into development and validation of potentials for each particular system of interest; and
+    2. a general lack of transferability from one chemical system to the next.
+    Here, using the state-of-the-art MACE architecture we introduce a single general-purpose ML model, trained on a public database of 150k inorganic crystals, that is capable of running stable molecular dynamics on molecules and materials.
+    We demonstrate the power of the MACE-MP-0 model --- and its qualitative and at times quantitative accuracy --- on a diverse set problems in the physical sciences, including the properties of solids, liquids, gases, and chemical reactions.
+    The model can be applied out of the box and as a starting or "foundation model" for any atomistic system of interest and is thus a step towards democatising the revolution of ML force fields by lowering the barriers to entry.
+    @batatiaFoundationModelAtomistic2023
+  ],
+)

+// TODO Descrivi cristalli molecolari e compara l'acqua come esempio caratterizzante

 Qual è il problema e cosa si va a fare.